Hunxoza/Hunxoza/README.md

 🌐 Let's connect and explore the fascinating world of data together!
 Whether you're a fellow enthusiast, a mentor, or someone looking to collaborate on exciting data projects, I'm always open to new connections and opportunities.

-📚 Current Focus: Data Engineering, Database Management, and Creating Data-Driven Solutions
+📚 Current Focus: Data Work(Data engineering/Data sciece/Data analysis), and Backend devepment

 Feel free to reach out or connect with me – let's code the future together! 🌟"